KeyLearnings.ai · All Key Learnings

 "What does he do for them?"

-"He's the CEO.
-Would you like to meet him?"
+"Yes, would you like to meet him?"

 She arranged the meeting.
 A week later, Scott Delea — the President of DigitalGrit — and I flew out to California from New Jersey to meet Eric Schmidt, the CEO of Google.
 This was before Google even went public.